walterhiggins/ScriptCraft/docs/API-Reference.md

 console.
 Aliases will not be able to avail of command autocompletion (pressing the TAB key will have no effect).

+## chat Plugin

+This plugin lets players choose a text color to use when chatting.
+Players can list colors by typing...

+    /jsp list_colors

+... and can set the color to use when chatting by typing...

+    /jsp chat_color {color}

+... where {color} is one of the following colors...

+ * black
+ * blue
+ * darkgreen
+ * darkaqua
+ * darkred
+ * purple
+ * gold
+ * gray
+ * darkgray
+ * indigo
+ * brightgreen
+ * aqua
+ * red
+ * pink
+ * yellow
+ * white

+This plugin's source code is useful to study because it is short and demonstrates use of the `plugin()`, and `command()` functions, persistence and event handling.

 ## Classroom Plugin

 The `classroom` object contains a couple of utility functions for use